netinvent/el_scripts/README.md

 Of course, you can adjust those values or create new partition schemas directly in the python script.

+All variables in the pre-script be overridden by kernel arguments that have the `NPF_` prefix.
+Example, in order to override `HOSTNAME` variable, set the following kernel argument: `NPF_HOSTNAME=myvalue`

 The kickstart post-script section includes the `el_configurtor.sh` script.
+As with the pre-script, all variables in el_configurator.sh can also be overriden with `NPF_VARNAME=myvalue` style kernel arguments.

 - Optional setups on virtual machines
-    - Exclusion of firmware packages
+    - Exclusion of firmware packages in anaconda

 ##### Technical notes about the kickstart script